uid/caesar-web/usage.markdown

 4. Go to Export, make sure Select All, SQL, and Save as File with template __DB__-%Y-%m-%d, and gzipped.

 5. Push Go.
 Put the resulting file in /afs/csail/proj/courses/6.005/caesar_backups/.

+If you need to restore the database from a backup, you can't just use phpMyAdmin import, because it's limited to 2MB as configured on CSAIL, and our backups are hundreds of MB.
+So do it directly with the mysql client:

+1. (optional) Make a fresh database on http://mysql.csail.mit.edu, and give caesar_stage permissions to admin it.
+2. mysql --host=mysql.csail.mit.edu --user=caesar_stage --password=PASSWORDHERE --database=caesar_DATABASEHERE
+3. source caesar_production-XXXX.sql
+4. Point /var/django/caesar/settings_local.py to the new database.